Getting Started

 }

-The simplified syntax removes duplication and reduces confusion since the .ToSaga(…) mappings in the old syntax must match in order to be valid.
+The simplified syntax removes duplication and reduces confusion since the .ToSaga(…) mappings in the old syntax must match to be valid.

-The diagnostics NSB0004 and NSB0018 are the same, but with different severity in different contexts.
-When only one mapping expression exists, there is no duplication, so NSB0018 is presented at level Info.
-When two or more mapping expressions exist, duplication is now present, so NSB0004 is presented as a Warning.
+The diagnostics NSB0004 and NSB0018 are the same but with different severity in different contexts.
+There is no duplication when only one mapping expression exists, so NSB0018 is presented at level Info.
+When two or more mapping expressions exist, duplication is present, so NSB0004 is presented as a Warning.

 Saga can only define a single correlation property on the saga data